haveanicedaymydear/Assistant-Autogen/instructions/validation_guidance_s4.md

 *   Prioritize **CRITICAL** errors.
 *   Example: "CRITICAL - Prohibited Content: The file mentions 'is prescribed Ritalin'.
 This must be removed."
 *   Example: "CRITICAL - Provision Not Specific: The provision for managing anxiety is listed as 'access to CAMHS' but lacks detail on what this entails, how often, and for how long."

+**Important** - Missing information should be flagged, but do not suggest that the writer should state “Not known” when a field has been left blank.
+Do NOT suggest that field headings are removed.
+Where detail is missing for a provision or outcome, the document should NEVER state 'Not specified in source'.
+Example: if there is no Staff/student ratio for a provision, omit this completely from the output.